jiegec/awesome-stars/README.md

 - [RogueAmoeba/Soundflower-Original](https://github.com/RogueAmoeba/Soundflower-Original) - MacOS system extension that allows applications to pass audio to other applications.
 - [tekezo/Seil](https://github.com/tekezo/Seil) - Seil (PCKeyboardHack) applies a patch to a keyboard driver.
 You can change CapsLock behavior, and activate dead keys on non-Apple keyboard.
 - [AaronRandall/Screentendo](https://github.com/AaronRandall/Screentendo) - Turn your screen into a playable level of Mario
-- [google/santa](https://github.com/google/santa) - A binary authorization system for macOS
+- [google/santa](https://github.com/google/santa) - A binary authorization and monitoring system for macOS
 - [brunophilipe/Cakebrew](https://github.com/brunophilipe/Cakebrew) - Manage your Homebrew formulas with style using Cakebrew.
 - [SamRothCA/Today-Scripts](https://github.com/SamRothCA/Today-Scripts) - A widget for running scripts in the Today View in OS X Yosemite's Notification Center
 - [GPGTools/GPGServices](https://github.com/GPGTools/GPGServices) - OSX Service Menu for OS X